 How Do I Choose the Best Annuity for Me?

-“The decision to purchase an annuity is very personal,” says Cheng.
+“The decision to purchase an annuity is very personal,” Marguerita Cheng, Certified Financial Planner™ professional, told Annuity.org.
 “Every investor’s financial situation is unique.”

-Because annuities — and finances in general — can be complicated, it’s important to talk to a professional who can help you evaluate your retirement portfolio and explain your financial options.
+Given the complexity of annuities — and of finances as a whole — it’s important to talk to a professional who can help you evaluate your retirement portfolio and explain your financial options.